 Comment by the Black Ice editor: “You had me at ‘religious fanatics redirecting asteroids to Earth.’
 A great blend of dry absurdity and speculation.”

 Originally workshopped at Mendocino Coast Writers Conference in a workshop composed mainly of women.
 They hated the story.
 It wasn’t that the writing was bad, they took a strong dislike to the character.
 That’s not surprising.
 I based the story on a few people I’ve known that were twisted.

 Purchase Fall 2017 Issue on Amazon.

-The story won short story second place in the 2016 Mendocino Coast Writers Conference competition.
+The story won the short story second-place award in the 2016 Mendocino Coast Writers Conference competition.

 Published in Piker Press, an online magazine, 2016-11-14.
 Last Winter